nasa/cumulus-ecs-task/README.md

   --lambdaArn <your-lambda-arn>
 ```

 Finally, trigger a workflow.
-You can do this from the Cumulus dashboard, the Cumulus API, or with the AWS Console by supplying a
+You can do this from the Cumulus dashboard, the Cumulus API, or with the AWS Console.

 ## Troubleshooting